Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-How can you tell if your child’s treatment is working?
-If you answer “yes” to either of the questions below, your child’s asthma may not be in control.
-If the treatment isn’t working, don’t give up!
+If you answer “yes” to either of the questions below, your child’s asthma may not be under control.
 With the right plan, asthma can be controlled.
-Work with your child’s health care provider to improve the plan.
-Discuss any problems that make it hard for you or your child to stick to the plan.
-Almost any problem can be solved.
+Following all instructions and working with your child’s health care provider is the best way to control your child's asthma.

-Does your child wake up at night with symptoms more than 2 times a month?
+Question 2: Does your child wake up at night with asthma symptoms more than 2 times a month?
 If the answer is yes, talk to your child’s health care provider.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR